 When we went looking for the answers to our pest questions, we didn’t have to look far.
-Mark Adams, owner of Mark Adams Greenhouses at Adams Fairacre Farms in Poughkeepsie and advisor to the Cornell Department of Ornamental Horticulture, knows more than a little about these unwanted visitors.
+Mark Adams, owner of Mark Adams Greenhouses at Adams Fairacre Farms in Poughkeepsie, knows more than a little about these unwanted visitors.

 Aphids: Suck the juices out of the plants they inhabit.
 They multiply quickly and can take over an entire plant.
 If it gets too crowded, they even sprout wings and fly to another location.

 Cabbage Worms: Love to eat cabbage, cauliflower, broccoli, and kale.

 Slugs: Found when it is damp.
 They leave a slimy trail on plants, so you can easily identify if you have them.
 They will eat almost anything in your garden, but they love the leaves of plants including the salvia flower.

 Flea Beetles: These jumping fleas come from the ground; they primarily eat when it’s hot and sunny early in the growing season, and feast on a variety of plants.

 Japanese Beetles: Really big into roses, sweet potato vine, and zinnias; the adults dine on the leaves of the plants.